getlantern/lantern-roadmap/README.md

    proxy information through KScope)
  * Support push of upgrade notifications so we can easily get people off broken version of Lantern when necessary
+ * Provide great documentation on the installation process
+ * Remove requirement to be admin user to install and run Lantern?

 ##### Support for Institutional Lantern Use (unknown)

+ * Make sure Lantern runs well on a typical corporate LAN
+ * Support some form of corporate identity?
+ * Probably need to talk to potential institutional users to see what they would need/want.

 ##### Marketing/Outreach